ADVISOR HUGO - long and fruitless!

-Greetings dear visitors.
-Today I decided to share the results of a test that was conducted with a HUGO expert.
+Greetings, dear visitors.
+Today I'd like to share the results of a test I conducted with a HUGO expert.

-The Expert Advisor is created on the basis of a unique trend indicator, as well as a capital management model known to everyone as the Martingale.
-You can read more detailed information on the Expert Advisor in the Expert Advisors section, where a short article was dedicated to the HUGO Expert Advisor
+The expert advisor is based on a unique trend indicator and the Martingale capital management model.
+You can find more detailed information about the expert advisor in the Expert Advisors section, where a short article was dedicated to the HUGO expert advisor

-In order to make the test as objective as possible, our team uses a VPS server, so testing of the expert is carried out around the clock without any intervention on our part.
-This allows you to get as close as possible to real working conditions.
+To ensure the test is as objective as possible, our team uses a VPS server, so expert testing is conducted 24/7 without any intervention on our part.
+This allows us to closely approximate real-world working conditions.

 As a reminder, the preliminary test of the expert advisor in the strategy tester yielded good results, so for greater reliability, it was decided to conduct a test under real trading conditions.
 You can see the result of the preliminary test in the strategy tester in the image below: